devsecops-coursera/devsecops_coursera/what-is-devsecops.md

+---
+layout: page
+title: What is DevSecOps?
+---

 # What is DevSecOps?

 **DevSecOps** stands for Development, Security, and Operations.
 It’s a cultural and technical movement that aims to embed security practices into the DevOps process, making security a shared responsibility for everyone involved in software delivery.